Automated Market Makers for Decentralized Finance (DeFi): Supply-and-demand, liquid sensitivity, and price fluctuation

-For constant mean automated market makers, Figure \ref{constantmean3dfig} displays an instantiated constant mean cost function curve.
+For constant mean AMMs, Figure \ref{constantmean3dfig} displays an instantiated constant mean cost function curve.
 The curve in Figure \ref{constantmean3dfig} is very similar to the curve in Figure \ref{constant3dfig} for the constant product cost function.
-Thus constant mean automated market maker has similar properties as that for constant product automated market maker and we will not go into details.
+Thus constant mean AMM has similar properties as that for constant product AMM and we will not go into details.

-For constant sum automated market makers, the market cost is $C({\bf q}_0)=2000$ and the constant sum cost function is $x+ y=2000$.
-A trader can always use one USDT coin to buy one spade suit token coin in the market and vice versa.
-This price is fixed and will not change as long as token supply lasts in the market.
-For example, a trader may spend 1000 USDT coins to purchase 1000 spade suit coins with a resulting market state ${\bf q}_1=(2000, 0)$.
-At the market state ${\bf q}_1$, no one can purchase spade suit coins any more until someone spends some spade suit coins to purchase USDT coins from this market.
-Due to the fact that coin prices are fixed in this constant sum market maker, this kind of market may only be useful for stable coins whose relative prices do not change over time.